nick-novak/Goals-n-such/something-new/something-new.md

 01/01/2015
 ---
 HGTV's Dream Home 2016 Sweepstakes prize total this year is at $1.75 million.
-With federal taxes (roughly %25), it would cost the winner $437,500 if they decided to keep it.
+With federal taxes (roughly 25%), it would cost the winner $437,500 if they decided to keep it.
 Also since this year the house is located in Florida, it would be exempted from state taxes on sweepstakes winnings.
-Florida is 1 of 11 states do not tax sweepstakes winners.
+Florida is 1 of 11 states that do not tax sweepstakes winners.

 01/02/2015
 ---